Proxying in 2026: The Geeky Domain Guide to Playing Smart

 The Golden Rule of the Card Back

 Never, under any circumstances, use a proxy that has the official MTG card back.
-High-quality custom proxies should always feature a custom back (or say "NOT FOR SALE" / "PROXY" explicitly).
-If a card looks real on the front and has the official WotC intellectual property printed on the back, it is a counterfeit.
+High-quality custom proxies should always feature a custom back, or say "NOT FOR SALE" / "PROXY" explicitly.
+If a card looks real on the front and has the official card back printed on the reverse, it is a counterfeit.
 Do not bring them into a trading environment, and never mix them into a binder where they could accidentally be sold to a legitimate buyer.

 LGS Etiquette: Support the Roof Over Your Head

 Playing at your kitchen table is a lawless wasteland.
 Do whatever you want.
-But when you walk into a Local Game Store (LGS), you are playing inside a business that pays rent by selling cardboard.
+But when you walk into a Local Game Store, you are playing inside a business that pays rent by selling cardboard.

 For casual, unsanctioned Commander nights, most stores have adopted a "don't ask, don't tell" policy, provided you aren't being obnoxious.
 But if you are using their free table space to play a deck you printed entirely at the local library, you owe the store a social debt.